tjbarbour/blog/content/post/WhyFluentWins.md

 You could say this style of API is more "ergonomic" for the consumer.
 You can achieve this in C# using [Extension ](https://msdn.microsoft.com/en-us/library/bb383977.aspx) [Methods](http://www.dotnetperls.com/extension), which I'll have to write about soon :)

-**Use Fluent API design whenever possible to ease your consumer's development**
+Moral of the story: **Use Fluent API design whenever possible to ease your API consumer's development**

 (P.S.
 Thanks to [Livetyping](http://text.livetyping.com/) for the typing animations!)